lacmus-foundation/ladd-and-weights/README.md

 			---
 			...  folders part of dataset, gathered as project evolves
 			---
+		-- unmarked
+			---
+			... folders of file sets, submitted by users, but not yet included into main dataset
+			---
 	- weights
 		-- keras-retinanet - weights for keras retina-net model (https://github.com/lacmus-foundation/lacmus/tree/master/keras_retinanet)
 		-- torch